Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Model Comparison: AIC and BIC Analysis

 \section{Model Comparison: AIC and BIC Analysis}

-Within this section, our focus revolves around the comparison between a parametrized H(z) model and a standard $\Lambda$CDM model (serving as the reference model).
-Additionally, we extend this comparison to encompass other parametrized models, including the Equation of State and Hubble parametrized models.
+Within this section, our focus revolves around the comparison between a parametrized $H(z)$ model and a standard $\Lambda$CDM model (serving as the reference model).
+Additionally, we extend this comparison to encompass other parametrized models, including the EoS and Hubble parametrized models.
 To facilitate this comparison, we will employ widely recognized model selection statistics.
 The fundamental aim of a model selection statistic is to establish a delicate balance between a model's predictive power (often indicated by the number of free parameters it possesses) and its capacity to accurately conform to observed data.
-Therefore, in this work, we are utilizing two such statistics, the Akaike Information Criteria (AIC)\cite{akaike} and the Bayesian Information Criteria (BIC)\cite{akaike1}, which have subsequently been quite widely applied to astrophysical problems.
-Applying them is relatively uncomplicated since they only demand the highest achievable likelihood within a specified model, as opposed to evaluating the likelihood across the entire parameter space.
+Therefore, in this work, we are utilizing two such statistics, the Akaike Information Criteria (AIC) \citep{Hakaike1974} and the Bayesian Information Criteria (BIC) \citep{Schwarz:1978tpv}, which have subsequently been quite widely applied to astrophysical problems.
+Applying them is relatively uncomplicated since they only demand the highest achievable likelihood within a specified model, as opposed to evaluating the likelihood across the entire redshift range.
+The AIC is formulated as